 - Field Ministries on Evangelism, Church Planting, Relief & Development, Mentoring, Justice: Within the local context, the above five key ministries are primary work that we initiate.
 The work is done mainly in partnership with local churches, local and international organizations, short and long-term OM Indonesia teams, and other OM entities.

-- Raising Godly Global Leaders: It is our desire to raise godly global leaders from the local church to impact the world with their missional life style.
-Our goal is to see believers grow in their Christian leadership, to demonstrate godly leadership and be invovled in leading global mission.
+- Raising Godly Global Leaders: It is our desire to raise godly global leaders from the local church to impact the world with their missional lifestyle.
+Our goal is to see believers grow in their Christian leadership, to demonstrate godly leadership and be involved in leading global missions.